____________________

 Session 1 | From Plato to hellenistic judaism

 We start with the parallel histories of Jewish and Greek religion before their confluence around 330 BC when the conquests of Alexander created the Hellenistic world.
 Both traditions begin with legends of gods and of their interactions with humans.
-For the Greeks, change came in the 5th century BC with the emergence of philosophy and the mystery cults.
-These would influence Plato’s dialectic method of inquiry where the soul aims to envisage the formal nature of reality, including, ultimately, the mystical unary formal creator of all.
-We then consider how Plato influenced Hellenistic Platonism, stoicism and other schools of philosophy before we turn finally to their influenced on the Hellenistic Judaism out of which Christianity emerged.
+For the Greeks, the traditional mythology was challenged from the 5th century BC by the emerging philosophy and science.
+Then Plato’s dialectic method of inquiry aimed at turning around the eye of the soul so that it envisages the formal nature of reality, including, ultimately, the mystical unary essence of all.
+We consider how Plato influenced Hellenistic Platonism, stoicism and other schools of philosophy, and how these schools influenced the Hellenistic Judaism out of which Christianity emerged.

 Further Reading

-Start with a Bible: If you already have a bible then note that Anglican versions (e.g., ‘King James’ or ‘New Standard’) do not have the Book of Wisdom found in Catholic and Orthodox bibles.
-If you do not have a bible then The Good News Bible translates accurately into modern English.
+Start with a Bible: If you already have a Bible then note that Anglican versions (‘King James’ or ‘New Revised Standard’) do not have the Book of Wisdom found in the Catholic and Orthodox New Revised Standard translations.
+If you do not have a Bible, then the annotated version of the New American Bible translates accurately into modern English with a brief running commentary.
 If you are a geek for the Greek then a good start is a Greek/English Interlinear New Testament.

 For a taste of Judaism old and new, try reading different parts of the Bible.
 Start with the books of Moses by sampling Genesis or Exodus.
 Next read from any of the prophets.
 The prophesies of Isaiah are most pertinent to messianic Christianity.
-For Hellenistic Judaism, try the Book of Wisdom (online).
-This book was originally written in Greek under the title Sophia, which was one reason it was removed from the protestants Bibles.
-If you have an Anglican Bible (“King James” or “Revised Standard”), then try the prologue that was added to the Book of Proverbs (Ch 1-9), or try Ecclesiastes for the influence of Hellenistic scepticism.
+For Hellenistic Judaism, try the Book of Wisdom (online), especially Chapter 7, verses 15-21.
+This book was originally written in Greek under the title Sophia, which was one reason it was removed from the protestant Bibles.
+If you have an Anglican Bible, then try the prologue added to the Book of Proverbs (Ch 1-9), especially Chapter 8.
+Or try Ecclesiastes for the influence of Hellenistic scepticism.

 Early Greek philosophy only survives in fragments.
 For an introductory survey of these fragments, try Early Greek Philosophy by Jonathan Barnes.